byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 ### 5.1: Create a Pull Request

 With the improvements we made all collected in the development branch from Task 4, all that remains is to go through the process of merging those changed into the "main" branch of the project repository.
 The mechanism for doing this is called a _Pull Request_ (usually shortened colloquially to "PR").
 Opening a pull request based on the changes in a branch, having the PR reviewed by other team members, and ultimately merging the changes from the development branch into the main branch--these activities are all extremely commonplace on engineering teams, especially in the world of software engineering.
-But tools like dbt allow use to be just as methodical with our iterative development work on the data in our data warehouse.
+But tools like dbt allow us to be just as methodical with our iterative development work on the data in our data warehouse.

 Obviously we're not working in teams, so we won't be doing any reviews of each other's code.
 But we are going to still go through the same motions, starting with opening the pull request.
 You'll do this by visiting your repository page (after pushing your changes to your development branch).
 You'll likely see a prompt near the top of the screen because you just pushed a branch up, but even if you don't, you can navigate to the 'Pull requests' tab, then "New pull request".
 Either way should present you with a screen like the one you see below, where you'll see that your development branch is planned to merge into the main branch (see the arrow direction).